mikics/gsoc-jupyterbook/_sources/submission.md

 \end{align}
 $$

-and arrive at the final weak form that shows 1) that the problem is formulated over a two-dimensional domain, and 2) that the cylindrical harmonics propagate independently:
+and with few other steps (that we are going to skip here but are extensively explained in the demo) we arrive at the final weak form, showing 1) that the problem is formulated over a two-dimensional domain, and 2) that the different cylindrical harmonics propagate independently:

 $$
 \begin{align}